The test for building more complex baryons was by linking protons and neutrons into a chain. The next step is testing 3D.

-The nucleus of Deuterium:
+The nucleus of deuterium:

-The next check was about the nucleus of Tritium:
+The next check was about the nucleus of tritium:

 subsequent for the nucleus of Helium-4:

-However, there are remarks to be made:
+However, there are a few remarks to be made:

 We have to rethink the building principles to address issue 1.
 Issue 2 is not a problem; it only gives additional possibilities to make more complex constructs.